janLalawa/xiv-pyShopper/README.md

 - It does not have a UI or CLI currently.
 This is just a simple python script right now :)
 - It doesn't check for errors as well as production code should.
 - It does not accept any file formats other than a Makeplace save JSON!
+- It doesn't know anything about items that can be bought from NPC vendors.
+Watch out for market board scams!

 Most of these are because I hacked it together, achieved my goal, and sort of relaxed.
 Please do say if there is a great need to expand on this and I can help.